NettyBee/CS50x_Final_Project_2021/README.md

 **A ***Spooky*** Interactive Fiction (aka a choose-your-own-story) game written in Ink, adapted for the web via Javascript & HTML/CSS.**

 ## How to play?
-**Simply open the HTML file in a Google Chrome browser and play the game by choosing different options presented to you in the story, either by clicking the options or the lightswitch button when hinted.**
+**Simply download the "Finished Project" folder.
+Then open the HTML file in a Google Chrome browser and play the game by choosing different options presented to you in the story, either by clicking the options or the lightswitch button when hinted.**

+## What is "Original Ink 'Export for Web' Files"?
+**Essentially these files are the initial game that was created i.e the game without my modifications.
+These are the original files created by Inkle immediately after exporting the Ink story for the web.
+You can play this version of the game following the same instructions under the "How to play" header (download the "Original Ink 'Export for Web' Files" and open "index.html" instead).**
 ---

 ## More details